eqqbq/1inch-fusion-integration/README.md

 ### Prerequisites

 - Rust (with `wasm32-unknown-unknown` target)
-- NEAR CLI (optional, for account creation)
+- A NEAR testnet account with funds
-- A NEAR testnet account with funds (for deployment)
+- Your account's private key

 ```bash
 # Install Rust